Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 Choose long-term coaching if:

-You recognize that leadership development takes time
+You recognize that leadership development takes time to integrate

-5. Frequent vs. Infrequent Sessions
+Dimension 5: Frequent vs. Infrequent Sessions

 How often do you want to meet?